 According to Strabo, the Nabataean kingdom was well-ruled, and inscriptions (like these ones) tell us about officials with ranks like "governor" and "commander", and prove that laws were well-codified.
 Dams to control the wadis and trade stations - the Incense Route led through Nabataea - show that the government was capable of organizing great projects.

 In some aspects, Nabataean civilization was different from, yes even opposed to Greek and Roman culture.
 For example, king Aretas IV had as surname "the one who loves his people" - not Philokaisaros or Philoromaios.
-The Nabataeans designed their own building order and stubbornly stuck to their own alphabet (on which later Arabian scripts are based).
+The Nabataeans designed their own building order and stubbornly stuck to their own alphabet (on which later Arab scripts are based).
 On the other hand, Graeco-Roman civilization was hard to evade, and the same king Aretas IV was also responsible for building a theater in Petra.

 In 106 CE, Nabataea was made a province of the Roman empire by the emperor Trajan, who wanted a better protection of the road from Damascus to Alexandria.
 The Nabataean troops seem to have offered little resistance, as could be expected, because the kingdom had suffered heavily from the decline of the Incence Route: since Rome had conquered Egypt, trade was increasingly often conducted by sailors, and Nabataean income had diminished.

 The Roman period was an age of renewed prosperity.
 The new masters, who had their seat in Bosra, improved the main north-south road, the ancient Royal Road, which was apparently renamed Via Nova.
 In the cities of the Decapolis, now part of Nabataea, there were many new buildings.
-A man named Philip, of Arabian descent, became emperor of the Roman world (244-249).
+A man named Philip, of Arab descent, became emperor of the Roman world (244-249).
 Caravan trade with the Parthians in the east usually flourished.

 Among the units stationed in Arabia was the Third legion Cyrenaica, which was responsible for the creation of the Limes Arabicus.
 Later, probably after the Roman emperor Aurelian (270-275) had defeated the Palmyrene Empire, IIII Martia was added, which was based in Betthorus, modern Lejjun.
 Later, Diocletian (284-305) reorganized the Limes Arabicus.
 One of the most impressive monuments from this age is Qasr Bshir.

 In Late Antiquity, the Limes Arabicus was dismantled.
-Anastasius I (491-518) recognized a federation of Arabian tribal warriors from Yemen, the Ghassanids, as Roman ally, under the condition that they would protect the eastern frontier.
+Anastasius I (491-518) recognized a federation of Arab tribal warriors from Yemen, the Ghassanids, as Roman ally, under the condition that they would protect the eastern frontier.
 They did their job well, occasionally fighting with the Lakhmids, who were fighting for Rome's eastern neighbor, the Sasanian Empire.
 In 529, the emperor Justinian recognized the Ghassanid leader Harith as king of all Arabs, gave him the rank of patricius, and made him protect all eastern provinces.
-Slowly, an Arabian state came into being: Harith's successor Mundhir (569-581) built residences near Resefa and Damascus in Syria, and near Ain el-Minya in Jordan.
+Slowly, an Arab state came into being: Harith's successor Mundhir (569-581) built residences near Resefa and Damascus in Syria, and near Ain el-Minya in Jordan.

-These Arabian soldiers were no longer just tribal warriors, but professionals who knew how to fight in a regular army.
+These Arab soldiers were no longer just tribal warriors, but professionals who knew how to fight in a regular army.
 However, the Byzantine emperors sometimes suspected their ally, because they were Monophysite Christians.
 In 604, when the Sasanians invaded the Byzantine Empire, the Ghassanids no longer fought for Rome, and it took almost a quarter of a century until the emperor Heraclius had expelled the invaders.
 When peace was signed in 628, Muhamad was already in charge of Medina, and soon, the Muslims controlled an excellent army, which could easily conquer the war-weary eastern provinces of the Roman Empire, and overthrow the Sasanian Empire.